Kayrnt/bq_column_sizes/README.md

 Other options:
   --ep, --execution-project-id string?
 GCP project id used for query execution if different from read.
   -p, --project-id string               GCP project id to analyze, if no dataset is provided, it will analyze all datasets for that project.
-  -d, --dataset string?                 dataset to analyze, if no table is provided it will analyze all tables for that dataset.
+  -d, --dataset string?                 datasets to analyze, if no table is provided it will analyze all tables for that dataset.
+Use commas to split datasets if you have multiple datasets (ie ds_a,ds_b,...).
+  -t, --table string?                   table(s) to analyze.
+Use commas to split tables if you have multiple tables (ie table_a,table_b,...).
-  -t, --table string?                   table to analyze -o, --output-file-path string?        output file path, default in size.csv, you can use an absolute path such as /Users/myUser/size.csv.
+  -o, --output-file-path string?        output file path, default in size.csv, you can use an absolute path such as /Users/myUser/size.csv.
   --mcq, --max-concurrent-queries int?  max concurrent queries as you're throttled on actual BQ requests, default to 4.
-  --ow, --output-writer string?         output writer such as bq or csv, default to csv --op, --output-project string?
+  --ow, --output-writer string?         output writer such as bq or csv, default to csv.
+  --op, --output-project string?
 Bigquery output project when bq output type is selected, default to the projectId field.
   --od, --output-dataset string?
-Bigquery output dataset when bq output type is selected --ot, --output-table string?
-Bigquery output table when bq output type is selected --pt, --partition string?
+Bigquery output dataset when bq output type is selected.
+  --ot, --output-table string?
+Bigquery output table when bq output type is selected.
+  --pt, --partition string?
 Partition to analyze, if not specified all partitions will be analyzed.
 Format: yyyy, yyyyMM, yyyyMMdd, yyyyyMMddHH
 Example: 20210101